Geotechcompany/SpareFinder.org/STORAGE_BUCKET_SETUP_GUIDE.md

 ✅ **Set policies**: Insert, Select, Update, Delete
 ✅ **Test upload**: Should work immediately after bucket creation

-Once the bucket is created, the Deep Research upload will work! 🎉
+Once the bucket is created, the SpareFinder Research upload will work! 🎉